AHartNtkn/AHartNtkn.github.io/_posts/2020-08-31-Datatypes-as-Dialgebras.md

 ```
 how would I write this using the above characterization?
 This, incidentally, has nothing to do with dialgebras, so I'll move on.

 One of my personal fixations is on impredicative encodings of datatypes, and I never fully grasped how to do them for dependent types.
-There's a close relationship between the initial algebra of an endofunctor characterization of types and their appropriate encodings.
+There's a close relationship between the initial algebra of an endofunctor characterization of types and their impredicative encodings.
 For example, ℕ is the initial algebra over `X ↦ 1 + X`, and we can give the impredicative encoding `∀ X .
 (1 + X → X) → X`.
 In general, initial algebras over an endofunctor `F` have the encoding `∀ X .
 (F X → X) → X`.
 That's pretty cool, and we can derive lambda encodings from them.

 ```
 zero : ∀ X .
 (1 + X → X) → X